m1stadev/AutoTSS/README.md

 <sup>*** Requires users to manually specify a BuildManifest from a beta IPSW.</sup>

 ## Running

-While you can run your own instances, it's prefered for you to simply use the already hosted instance.
-Windows is not supported!

 To locally host your own instance, [create a Discord bot](https://discord.com/developers) and follow these steps...

 1. Build and install [`tsschecker`](https://github.com/1Conan/tsschecker) and its dependencies

+    If running on Windows, download the latest `tsschecker` release from [here](https://github.com/1Conan/tsschecker/releases) and place it in the AutoTSS directory.

 2. Create a virtual env and install dependencies

         python3 -m venv --upgrade-deps env && source env/bin/activate
-        pip3 install -U -r requirements.txt
+        pip3 install -Ur requirements.txt

 3. Set the `AUTOTSS_TOKEN` environment variable to the bot token you got from your Discord bot application